telostat/reforg/README.md

-# REMAP DEMAIL File Classifier
+# reforg - Organize Files Based on Regular Expressions

-`remap-demail-classifer` is a command line application written in Python3.
-It classifies fetched DEMAIL attachment files using a regex specification.
+`reforg` is a command line application written in Python(3).
+It reorganizes files under given directories based on a set of regex-powered rules.

 There are no specific requirements for the application to run other than `>= Python3.6`.